- Version 1.0: Initial release

 Add plugin button.
 Clicking this button, you will be prompted with a pane so that you can just drag and drop your plugin.
 This eliminates to upload a plugin using SFTP or other means.

 Sometimes, for different reasons, you may want to block particular event or session data to be written to database.
-In such cases, Blocking Requests plugin come to rescue.
+In such cases, Filtering Rules plugin come to rescue.

 Countly is available in several languages, including German, Spanish, Turkish, Italian, Dutch, Russian, Chinese and more.
 You can easily switch language from the menu on top right, inside the top bar.
 Click on the language button, and there you'll see available languages.